DioneProtocol/odysseygo/CONTRIBUTING.md

 ### Do you have questions about the source code?

-- Ask any question about AvalancheGo under GitHub [discussions](https://github.com/ava-labs/avalanchego/discussions/categories/q-a).
+- Ask any question about OdysseyGo under GitHub [discussions](https://github.com/DioneProtocol/odysseygo/discussions/categories/q-a).

-### Do you want to contribute to the Avalanche documentation?
+### Do you want to contribute to the Odyssey documentation?

-- Please check out the `avalanche-docs` repository [here](https://github.com/ava-labs/avalanche-docs).
+- Please check out the `odyssey-docs` repository [here](https://github.com/DioneProtocol/odyssey-docs).